Testing Clustered Equal Predictive Ability with Unknown Clusters

-In practice, forecast errors may arise from panel models that include both external predictors and common factors, with residuals exhibiting spatial or network dependence.
-Such models capture strong CD via factors and weak CD via spatial interactions \cite[see][for various CD types]{chudik2011weak}.
-As a result, loss differentials may reflect multiple CD sources due to model differences.
-While our framework accommodates general CD, explicitly modeling the CD structure could improve inference power (see APUY).
+In practice, forecast errors can be estimated from alternative panel data models that include both external predictors and observed or estimated common factors.
+Furthermore, model errors may also exhibit spatial or network dependence.
+These general forecasting models feature external predictors, strong cross-sectional dependence via common factors, and weak cross-sectional dependence via spatial interactions \cite[see][for different types of cross-sectional dependence]{chudik2011weak}.
+In turn, one would expect the resulting loss differentials to contain different types of cross-sectional dependence via differences in alternative models.
+While our current theoretical framework accommodates general forms of cross-sectional dependence, formal treatment of parametric structures of cross-dependence in loss differentials could lead to more powerful inference (see APUY for further insights on the distinction of weak vs. strong cross-sectional dependence in EPA testing). \end{remark}